nanomsg/nng/docs/ref/migrate/nng1.md

 ## HTTP API

+The entire HTTP API has been refactored and should be much simpler to use and more efficient.
+Applications directly using the HTTP API will need to be fully modified.

 A few limits on string lengths of certain values are now applied, which allows us to preallocate values and eliminate certain unreasonable error paths.
 If values longer than these are supplied in certain APIs they may be silently truncated to the limit: